railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

 To do that you should start with a list of leads in CSV format.
 If your prospects are provided in another format it is easy to convert them to the CSV format using Microsoft Excel or OpenOffice Calc.
-Open the leads list using the menu :menuselection:`Sales -> Leads`.
+Open the leads list using the menu :menuselection:`Sales --> Sales --> Leads`.
 At the bottom of the list click on the :guilabel:`Import` link.
 OpenERP opens a form for importing the data.